 Obviously for this to be a fully rounded Dometic fridge review, we need to talk about the things we don’t like about this 12V compressor fridge.

 You can create ventilation space for the Dometic Coolmatic CRX50 fridge in a couple of ways.
 Either out the back of the unit.
-Which is ideal if you’re designing your kitchen so the fridge overhangs the sliding door area and actually doesn’t waste any space.
+Which is ideal if you’re designing your kitchen so the fridge overhangs the sliding door area as this actually doesn’t waste any space.

 But because we wanted our campervan cooker in that spot and our campervan fridge freezer along the partition wall between our cab we needed to create ventilation space at the top.

 We did this by making the drawer above it quite shallow and putting a kind of false drawer front over it so it’s not just a gaping hole.
 It works pretty well but it can get warm in the drawer in hot weather so it’s not the place to store your chocolate stash.